-The Days of the Raj has bee around in Gosforth (opposite Asda), for many years now.
-It is a sit in restaurant, but also serves up takeaway.
-I’ve got to admit that I have had a love hate relationship with the place.
-Last time I went to order the British meal of choice Chicken Tikka Masala it was sweet… Very sweet, it was almost like the jar of sugar had fell into it.
-As a result we haven’t been back for around 3 years.
+The Days of the Raj has had a restaurant in Gosforth (opposite Asda), for many years now.
+It is a sit-in restaurant but also serves up a takeaway.
+I’ve got to admit that I have had a love-hate relationship with the place.
+Last time I went to order the British meal of choice Chicken Tikka Masala it was sweet… Very sweet, it was almost like the jar of sugar had fallen into it.
+As a result, we haven’t been back for around 3 years.

 The Days of the Raj

 As we sat down she says “well I know what I’m going to have!”.
-First part of the routine.
+The first part of the routine.

-The head waiter came over the table with the menus, took the drinks orders and produced a tiny remove control.
+The head waiter came over the table with the menus, took the drinks orders and produced a tiny remote control.
 He pointed it at the table light and zapped the light on.
 Who knew that you could get remote controlled fake tea lights for a table decoration?
-Then again I’m not sure if this was a invention that needed to be created, unless you have hundreds of them installed around your poolside grotto and your needed to illuminate them all in one go!
-Anyway one tea light zapped!
+Then again I’m not sure if this was an invention that needed to be created unless you have hundreds of them installed around your poolside grotto and you’re needed to illuminate them all in one go!
+Anyway, one tea light zapped!

-I scoured the menu back and forth ,trying not to pick Chicken Tikka Masala.
-I like a spicy curry, but didn’t really want the madras.
-Ideally I wanted these two mixed together and eventually chose Tikka Chicken Sri Lanka, with Egg Pilau Rice.
-I too am a creature of habit and egg pilau is my indian staple.
+I scoured the menu back and forth, trying not to pick Chicken Tikka Masala.
+I like spicy curry but didn’t really want the madras.
+Ideally, I wanted these two mixed together and eventually chose Tikka Chicken Sri Lanka, with Egg Pilau Rice.
+I too am a creature of habit and egg pilau is my Indian staple.